haleyelder/100daysofcodev3/log.md

 start date: December 1, 2019; prospective end date: March 10, 2020

+37: January 6
+- today: 0 challenges, tiny bit of headway on cash register but it's been hard to wrap my head around how to do it, been reading others code to understand what others have done but am stuck. probably go my route of "get it done then get it pretty" effect
+    - time: 2 hours
+    - tags: data structures and algo projects

 36: January 5
 - today: 0 challenges, blog posted though! (https://dev.to/haleyelder/100daysofcode-rd-3-33-completed-l2i; https://blog.haleyelder.com/)
     - time: 1 hour scrambling, drafting, writing, and post!